HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 === "Containers"
     The Digital Asset Management (DAM) user interface (UI) is now using a new theme to provide an improved visual experience for managing digital assets.
 Note that this update is limited to the UI theme only; no changes are made to DAM functionality.
 For more information, see [Digital Asset Management](../../manage_content/digital_assets/index.md).

+### DAM - Cross-CF staging

+=== "Containers"
+    Staging of DAM content between different cumulative fix (CF) versions is supported.
+Note that the subscriber must be at least on CF223.
+For more information on limitations, refer to [DAM Cross-CF staging](../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging/#dam-cross-cf-staging).

 ### DX Search - New UI